zviznemte/PikminBloomAssets/README.md

-# PikminBloomAssets
+# Pikmin Bloom Assets

-Pikmin Bloom Assets
+A repoistory of datamined assets which includes sprites, models, text files, and more.